Kerbalism/Kerbalism/README.md

 This mod is released under the [Unlicense], which mean it's in the public domain.

-It includes [MiniAVC].
-If you opt-in, it will use the Internet to check whether there is a new version available.
-Data is only read from the Internet and no personal information is sent.
-For more control, download the full [KSP-AVC Plugin].

 [Github releases]: https://github.com/Kerbalism/Kerbalism/releases
 [Github wiki]: https://github.com/Kerbalism/Kerbalism/wiki